Religion is the opium of the people ~ Karl Marx

 I am not a Marxist and even though I love written works I only tried reading one of his books “The Poverty of Philosophy”.
-It was more or less a critique of another philosopher and half way through I dropped it because I was distracted by what I ‘ve totally forgotten now.
+It was more or less a critique of another philosopher and halfway through I dropped it because I was distracted by what I’ve totally forgotten now.
 I think I need to read more of his works.

-Growing up as a student of College of the Immaculate Conception (CIC) Enugu, I learnt a lot about religion.
+Growing up as a student of the College of the Immaculate Conception (CIC) Enugu, I learnt a lot about religion.
 Prior to then, I used to see the robed men as angels or even saints if you like who could not be faulted.

-Now a man in his forties, I have learnt even more about religion, especially as its perception in my country by both leaders and followers.
+Now a man in his forties, I have learnt even more about religion, especially its perception in my country by both leaders and followers.
 The common denominator is that majority of us see religion as a means to an end.
-That explains why young men and women who seek financial and marital breakthroughs respectively flock the modern churches that have sprung up in every nook and cranny.
+That explains why young men and women who seek financial and marital breakthroughs respectively flock to the modern churches that have sprung up in every nook and cranny.

 A majority of the modern pastors themselves are smart businessmen, latching on the ignorance and desperation of the youth to preach prosperity in the usual pattern of “give more and get more”.
 The trick here is simple: When you tell the gullible to give 1000 and receive 1ook there is every likelihood that they will ‘drop’.
-But when 1000 gullible followers give 1000, the church coffers has swollen by 1m.
+But when 1000 gullible followers give 1000, the church coffers have swollen by 1m.
 This is where I categorise Apostle Suleiman and so many like him.

 The Apostle was recently in the eye of the storm for callous statements he made calling on his followers to kill any “Fulani herdsman” they see around them.
 Granted he made the statement after narrating how he got information about a plot by Fulani herdsmen to attack him, but this is definitely not the kind of message that should emanate from religious leaders whether Christian or Muslim.
 I am all for self-defence don’t get me wrong, however, I also know that majority Fulani herdsmen we see are peaceful citizens going about their daily hustle.
 It is, therefore, condemnable that a so-called man of God who should be urging restraint will be inciting his followers to murder others.

 Having said that, it will be right to look at what led to his vituperation.
 I know the herdsmen problem has been with us for as long as anyone can remember but we appear to have it magnified under this administration.
 Two things suffice here; One, Buhari is a Muslim and allegedly a leader of Miyeti Allah Cattle Breeders Association.
-He reputed to be a champion of their interests and once travelled all the way from Daura to Ibadan to parley with the then Governor Lam Adesina over some fracas involving Fulani herdsmen.
-Two, the opposition is spearheaded by Christians who even though are aware this has been a perennial problem has not failed to whip up sentiments and media hysteria whenever there is an incident involving Fulani herdsmen.
+He is reputed to be a champion of their interests and once travelled all the way from Daura to Ibadan to parley with the then Governor Lam Adesina over some fracas involving Fulani herdsmen.
+Two, the opposition is spearheaded by Christians who even though are aware this has been a perennial problem have not failed to whip up sentiments and media hysteria whenever there is an incident involving Fulani herdsmen.
 This combination of factors has made it even more difficult to diligently pursue any lasting solution to this thorn in our flesh.

 Just like many Nigerians, I believe that this government has not been vocal on the problem of rampaging Fulani herdsmen.
 This has led to anger and frustration in many quarters, it is perhaps this frustration that has pushed Apostle Suleiman to make unguarded comments.
 It may also be the reason behind the widespread support he received especially from Christians who are often the targets of the murderous herdsmen down South.
 A sad but unfortunate reality.